linkedin/smart-arg/README.md

 # my_job.py
-# Deserialize the command-line representation of the argument back to an instance
+# Deserialize the command-line representation of the argument back to a container instance
 my_arg: MyArg = MyArg.__from_argv__(sys.argv[1:])  # Equivalent to `MyArg(None)`, one positional arg required to indicate the arg is a command-line representation. print(my_arg)
 # MyArg(nn=[3], a_tuple=('str', 1), encoder='lstm', h_param={}, batch_size=None, adp=False, embedding_dim=100, lr=0.001)